kdoore/1335GitBook/project-2-design-using-2d-pshape-array-lerpcolor-processing-transform-functions.md

     `PShape vertexPattern2( float len, color foreground, color background);`

-2. Create 2 functions to create 2-Dimensional Grids of PShape objects, these are the drive functions that determine pattern logic.
+2. Create 2 functions to create 2-Dimensional Grids of PShape objects: these are the driver-functions that determine pattern logic, use colorLerp and map functions.

 ```java